Rush of Ikorr Rule Book v1.1

 1. Start Phase – Consists of two steps.

 a.
 Secure Step – All allied champions secure stored Ikorr.
+Place this Ikorr into a pile shared by all allied players.
+This will be further referred to as “secured Ikorr”.

 2. Draw Phase – All allied players draw 1 card from their deck.
 (This is skipped during the first turn of the game)